How to Get "The Legend of Zelda: Twilight Princess" to Play Faster on an Emulator

 Many who have tried using an emulator to play The Legend of Zelda: Twilight Princess on their computer have run into the same problem: agonizingly slow game-play.
 Before giving up, try these tips to make the game run faster.
 While some spots in the game, such as running through Hyrule field, might still run a little slowly, these changes will definitely make the game more playable and enjoyable.
 Many areas, such as inside temples, will easily run at full speed after applying the following hacks.

 Dolphin is the primary emulator for GameCube and Wii games.
-Instead of using one of the latest versions to play Twilight Princess, however, use Dophin 3.0.
+Instead of using one of the latest versions to play Twilight Princess, however, use Dolphin 3.0.
 This early version of Dolphin lacks the graphic punch of later versions, but consequently, it will allow a more graphically-complex game like Twilight Princess to play faster.
 Yes, you are sacrificing graphics for speed, but it might be necessary if the game plays too slowly otherwise.
+(IMPORTANT!!
+Be sure to read the UPDATE section below regarding Dolphin 5.0)

 Settings for Dolphin